AymanYehia23/Task/README.md

 ### Adding a Task
 1. Open the app.
-2. Tap the "Add Task" button.
+2. Tap the "Create Task" button.
-3. Enter the task details and save.
+3. Enter the task due date and save.

-### Editing a Task
-1. Tap on the task you want to edit.
-2. Modify the task details and save.

 ### Deleting a Task
 1. Swipe the task you want to delete to the left or right.
-2. Confirm the deletion.

 ### Working Offline
 - The app allows you to add, edit, and delete tasks even when offline.